Introduction

 What makes this product stand out?

-Although I do not like this policy much, the Allianz Core Income 7 Fixed Index Annuity still offers some features that not many fixed-indexed annuities offer.
+Allianz Core Income 7 Fixed Index Annuity offers some features that not many fixed-indexed annuities offer.
 The ones that I like the most are:

 - Broad Index Choices: The Allianz Core Income 7 Fixed Index Annuity offers annuitants the opportunity to participate in some of the broad and popular market indexes, such as the NASDAQ-100 Index, Russell 2000 Index, and the S&P 500 Index.
 Usually, fixed-indexed annuities offer a very limited choice of broad market and popular indexes, but Allianz offers three of the most popular indexes as a strategic choice.
 However, all of them are capped, which may be a deal-breaker for many.